apokryphus/advanced-combat-system/README.md

 ## 1. FISTS
 Completely replaced by vampire claw attacks, regardless of sign.
-- Vampire claws deal 2.5% to 5% maximum health damage to humans, and 3.5% to 7% maximum health damage to monsters.
+- Vampire claws deal 5% to 10% maximum health damage to red health enemies, and 10% to 20% maximum health damage to monsters.
 - Attacks apply bleeding and heals for 2.5% of the player's maximum health.
 - ```Light attacks``` are light vampire strikes.
 - ```Heavy attacks``` are heavy vampire strikes.